 Is your mouth watering yet?

 What I Love About This Dish

 However, the thing I love most is the texture.
-The gnocchi have an amazing texture.
-They’re soft, doughy and chewy, offering up that texture so many of us gluten-free eaters miss.
+The gnocchi has an amazing texture.
+They’re soft, doughy, and chewy, offering up that doughy texture so many of us gluten-free eaters miss.

 Something you’ll notice about my recipe vs. a Pinch of Yum’s recipe is the changes I made to the sauce.
 Her recipe calls for heavy cream (yuk!).
 I prefer a lighter sauce so I opted for a broth-based sauce instead.
 I think you’ll find this swap just as tasty and less heavy and caloric in the end.

 Now, I warn you, this dish does require a bit of effort to make.
-I created so many dishes by the time I finished making these gluten-free pumpkin gnocchi that I had to laugh at myself .
+I created a big mess, so big that I had to laugh at myself.
 You might be wondering, “Is it worth it?” after all, it’s a lot of effort.
-My reply is, “You betcha it was!”
-These gluten-free pumpkin gnocchi are the bomb.
+My reply is, “You betcha it’s worth it!”
+This gluten-free pumpkin gnocchi recipe is the bomb.

 Next time I make this delicious doughy gluten-free pumpkin gnocchi recipe, I’m doubling it and freezing half the dough.
-Less work with all the delicious taste.
+I may even triple the recipe.
+It’s less work with all the delicious taste.
 Yummy!

 - 1 large Russet potato

 - 1 3/4 cups Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend